josegabrielnb/logistic_growth/README.md

 ```

 The population size at 4980 minutes in the exponential growth model is much larger than the population size predicted under logistic growth.
+This was expected because exponential growth assumes that the per capita growth rate is the same regardless of population size.
+Therefore, the population is expected to grow faster with more individuals.
+In logistic growth, the per capita growth rate decreases as population size draws closer to the maximum carrying capacity.

 ***

 # Question 3: